Not sure what the plan includes? Read on for quick primer on the Wake County Transit plan, below, and highlighted updates.

 - Funding constraints identified through the transit plan update process and the overall desire of the Wake County community to fund the signature components of the original plan (e.g., BRT and commuter rail) resulted in some very limited reductions to originally planned bus service expansion.”

-GIVE YOUR FEEDBACK: GoTriangle’s site for public comment by March 31.
+GIVE YOUR FEEDBACK: GoTriangle’s site for public comment by March 31. (now closed)

 READ MORE IN THE NEW DRAFT 2030 PLAN: